Indigo River Tiny Homes has recently been certified as a registered NOAH builder.

 What Does This Mean For You?

-Because every Indigo River Tiny Home is NOAH-certified, you are guaranteed to get a high-quality tiny home.
+NOAH-certified homes guarantee that you get a high-quality tiny home that holds it's value.
 Third-party inspection is important no matter where you live.
-The NOAH Standard allows you to have the security you deserve in your home.
+The NOAH Standard allows you to have the security you deserve that your home was built to the highest standards in the industry.